athira-v-1/Sentiment-Analysis-on-Product-Reviews-using-NLP/README.md

 ## Description

-This project performs Sentiment Analysis on product reviews using Natural Language Processing (NLP) and Machine Learning techniques.
+This project performs Sentiment Analysis on Amazon product reviews using Natural Language Processing (NLP) and Machine Learning techniques.
 The goal of the project is to build a model that can predict whether a review is positive, negative or neutral.

 The dataset contains cleaned product reviews along with sentiment labels.